BrunoDev2003/BrunoDev2003/README.md

 - 👋 Hi, I’m @BrunoDev2003
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning HTML5, CSS, Javascript, React, JAVA, and i also am in a university studying Information Systems.
+- 🌱 I’m currently learning HTML5, CSS, Javascript, React, JAVA, and i also am in a university studying Information Systems, I work and study with systems development (Full Stack) with priority in Java..
 - 💞️ I’m looking to collaborate on open source projects, and a internship on software development.
 - 📫 How to reach me..my email: brunogusmao43@gmail.com
 - CodingGame: https://www.codingame.com/profile/a96ec5c71d90b4e766ecaced4950471c5239605